ripple/xrpldotorg-redocly-migration-poc/docs/references/protocol-reference/ledger-data/ledger-object-types/nftokenpage.md

 ### Removing an `NFToken` object

-An `NFToken` can be removed by using the same approach.
+A `NFToken` can be removed using the same approach.
 If the number of `NFTokens` in the page goes below a certain threshold, the server attempts to consolidate the page with a previous or subsequent page to recover the reserve.

 ### Reserve for `NFTokenPage` object

 Each `NFTokenPage` costs an incremental reserve to the owner account.
-This specification allows up to 32 `NFToken` entries per page, which means that for accounts that hold multiple NFTs the _effective_ reserve cost per NFT can be as low as _R_/32 where _R_ is the incremental reserve.
+This specification allows up to 32 `NFToken` entries per page, which means that for accounts that hold multiple `NFToken`s the _effective_ reserve cost per NFT can be as low as _R_/32 where _R_ is the incremental reserve.

 ### The reserve in practice

 The value of the incremental reserve is, as of this writing, 2 XRP.
-The table below shows what the _effective_ reserve per token is, if a given page contains 1, 8, 16, 32 and 64 NFTs.
+The table below shows what the _effective_ reserve per token is, if a given page contains 1, 8, 16, 32 and 64 NFTokens.

 <table>
   <tr>
    <td><strong>Incremental Reserve</strong>
    </td>
-   <td><strong>1 NFT</strong>
+   <td><strong>1 NFToken</strong>
    </td>
-   <td><strong>8 NFTs</strong>
+   <td><strong>8 NFTokens</strong>
    </td>
-   <td><strong>16 NFTs</strong>
+   <td><strong>16 NFTokens</strong>
    </td>
-   <td><strong>32 NFTs</strong>
+   <td><strong>32 NFTokens</strong>
    </td>
-   <td><strong>64 NFTs</strong>
+   <td><strong>64 NFTokens</strong>
    </td>
   </tr>
   <tr>